-Large event Large events require an approval and are those events that fall outside of the small, medium or sporting event guidelines.
-A large event will generally have one or more of the following triggers: over 1,000 people; a significant impact on stakeholders; significant levels of infrastructure or vehicle access required; road closures or changes to traffic conditions; or impact on public transport.
-Medium event Medium events require a permit and are those events that fit within the following guidelines: has more than 100 people but less than 1,000; has less than 1,000, but has catering and/or infrastructure and/or vehicle access required; significant impact on stakeholders; or road closures or changes to traffic conditions.
-Small event Small events require a permit and are those events that generally have minimal impact on the surrounding stakeholders and general public and fit within the following guidelines: have more than 100 people, but less than 1,000 people; have less than 100 people, but has catering and/or infrastructure and/or vehicle access required; or have less than 100 people, but would like to book a preferred location.
-Sporting event Sporting events may require a permit and are those events that generally have a greater impact than a regular booking or sporting activity.
-A sporting event that requires a permit would include: A one off celebration that is not part of the weekly sporting activity such as regional, state or national carnival or tournament presentation gala day fair, open day or unique celebration; a significant impact on stakeholders; medium levels of infrastructure or vehicle access required; require additional parking to cater for larger visitation; require access for buses or coaches; road closures or changes to traffic conditions; or Activity An activity does not interrupt the day-to-day running of the area and will usually have minimal impact on public transport and public parking.
+Large event

+Large events require an approval and are those events that fall outside of the small, medium or sporting event guidelines.
+A large event will generally have one or more of the following triggers:

+- over 1,000 people;

+- a significant impact on stakeholders;

+- significant levels of infrastructure or vehicle access required;

+- road closures or changes to traffic conditions; or

+- impact on public transport.

+Medium event

+Medium events require a permit and are those events that fit within the following guidelines:

+- has more than 100 people but less than 1,000; - has less than 1,000, but has catering and/or infrastructure and/or vehicle access required: - significant impact on stakeholders; or - road closures or changes to traffic conditions.

+Small event

+Small events require a permit and are those events that generally have minimal impact on the surrounding stakeholders and general public and fit within the following guidelines:

+- have more than 100 people, but less than 1,000 people; - have less than 100 people, but has catering and/or infrastructure and/or vehicle access required; or - have less than 100 people, but would like to book a preferred location.

+Sporting event

+Sporting events may require a permit and are those events that generally have a greater impact than a regular booking or sporting activity.
+A sporting event that requires a permit would include:

+- A one off celebration that is not part of the weekly sporting activity such as

+- regional, state or national carnival or tournament

+- presentation

+- gala day

+- fair, open day or unique celebration;

+- a significant impact on stakeholders;

+- medium levels of infrastructure or vehicle access required;

+- require additional parking to cater for larger visitation;

+- require access for buses or coaches;

+- road closures or changes to traffic conditions; or

+- impact on public transport.

+Activity

+An activity does not interrupt the day-to-day running of the area and will usually have minimal impact on public transport and public parking.
 Activities may include weddings, personal training, promotions, filming and photography.
 Other activities include casual sports, seasonal sports and conservatory functions.
 Casual and seasonal sports in Camden are managed by Councils Recreation team.
 For more information call 4654 7777.

-1. Introduction Bump-in The pro starting Bump-out The pro 2.
-3. Planning your event Preparing your event plan Busker/Busking An ente public p soundir or perfo entertai 4.
-Public safety also inc represe 5.
-Permits and other considerations Certificate of Currency Docume insurer, interest 6.
-Waste management Council Council 7.
-Food safety Event An ever activity certain surroun and loca 8.
-Glossary require 9.
-Useful documents involve public a NSW Fir supplier Event organiser An ever the eve respons logistica contact process Event permit The doc submiss event.
-Y once all with a p or in an Event plan The doc submits event.
-E of an ev not requ ocess of setting up your event site prior to any activities g.
+- 1. Introduction

+- 2. Planning your event

+- 3. Preparing your event plan

+- 4. Public safety

+- 5. Permits and other considerations

+- 6. Waste management

+- 7. Food safety

+- 8. Glossary

+- 9. Useful documents

+Bump-in

+The process of setting up your event site prior to any activities starting.
 This may include setting up any infrastructure.

+Bump-out

-ocess of packing up all elements after your event has finished.
+The process of packing up all elements after your event has finished.